Cortisol: More Than A Stress Hormone

 Difficulty waking up or staying asleep

-Afternoon crashes or sugar cravings
+Afternoon energy crashes

 Feeling “tired but wired” at night

-Unexplained weight gain (especially around the belly)
+Weight gain around the midsection

-Frequent illnesses or slow recovery from colds
+Frequent colds or slow recovery

-Low mood, brain fog, or poor concentration
+Brain fog or poor concentration

 Why Quick Fixes Don’t Work